NYUCCL/psiTurk/doc/configure_databases.rst

 .. note::

-	In general it is probably fine to just keep the region set to a single value perhaps geographically closer to your location.
-This functionality it just provided in case the default region isn't working for you.
+	It is probably fine to just keep the region set to a single value perhaps geographically closer to your location.
+This functionality is just provided in case the default region isn't working for you.